petulienocka/Node-Photo-Blog/README.md

 - install node_modules in client and server side
 - run npm i in both folders
-- run the seed or knex database
+- run the seed or knex database in folders on server side

 Start it: